 Discectomy: Surgical removal of all or part of a disc.
 Discectomy can be performed from the posterior (back) or front (anterior) through the abdominal cavity to reach the spine.

 All the above procedures are decompression techniques.
 Foraminotomy and laminotomy usually do not disturb spinal stability.
 However, because laminectomy, facetectomy, and discectomy techniques remove something from the spine, the lumbar spine may need to be surgically stabilized.
-Spondylolisthesis (when one vertebra slips over the one below) often requires stabilization.
-The main stabilization techniques are:
+Spondylolisthesis (when a vertebra slips over the one below) often requires stabilization.
+The main stabilization techniques are below.

 Fusion: Bonds (fuses) bones together often using bone graft or a biological substance.
 Fusion stops motion between 2 or more vertebrae and provides long-term spinal stabilization.
 During a low back fusion, adjacent vertebral bodies, facet joints, and/or lamina may be fused together.